-Information about SET selection published in November each year.
-The selection of SET trainees is an annual competitive process that commences in January and finishes in September for most specialities.
+Information about SET selection is published in November each year.
+The selection of SET Trainees is an annual competitive process that commences in January and finishes in September for most specialities.
 The selection process for each specialty has at least five stages.
 The order of these may vary between specialties.

-Registration January (all specialties) Application • February - March •refer to Specialty Selection regulations for exact dates Referee Reporting April - May refer to Specialty Selection regulations for exact dates Semi-structured interviews June - July refer to Specialty Selection regulations for exact dates Announcement of offers • July - November
+Registration January (all specialties) Application February - March •refer to Specialty Selection regulations for exact dates Referee Reporting April - May •refer to Specialty Selection regulations for exact dates Semi-structured interviews May - July •refer to Specialty Selection regulations for exact dates Announcement of offers • July - November

-Refer to the Applying for the 2025 Intake webpage for selection registration dates.
+Refer to the Applying for the 2026 SET Intake webpage for selection registration dates.